CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

     If an end-user manually adjusts the scheduled task in Task Scheduler, Commercial Vantage will overwrite those changes.

+??? note "As the IT administrator, I have set the policy for Auto Update to run at 11:00 AM; however, on devices the scheduled task is configured with a slightly different time.
+Why is that?"

+    The time set in the policy will indicate the beginning of a 90-minute window of time.
+Individual devices will be configured with a random time within that 90-minute window.
+This is done to prevent all devices in a managed environment from trying to download updates at exactly the same time.

 ---

 ## Troubleshooting